elysiajs/documentation/docs/plugins/eden/treaty.md

+---
+title: Eden Treaty - Elysia.js
+head:
+  - - meta
+    - property: 'og:title'
+      content: Eden Treaty - Elysia.js

+  - - meta
+    - name: 'og:description'
+      content: Eden Treaty is a object-like representation of an Elysia server, providing an end-to-end type safety, and significantly improved developer experience.
+With Eden, you can fetch an API from Elysia server fully type-safe without code generation.

+  - - meta
+    - name: 'og:description'
+      content: Eden Treaty is a object-like representation of an Elysia server, providing an end-to-end type safety, and significantly improved developer experience.
+With Eden, you can fetch an API from Elysia server fully type-safe without code generation.
+---

 # Eden Treaty
 Eden Treaty is a object-like representation of an Elysia server, providing an end-to-end type safety, and significantly improved developer experience.